zeero/CCPlugins/README.md

 MIT License - see [LICENSE](LICENSE) file for details.

-*Built for developers tired of typing `please act like a senior engineer` in every conversation.*
+*Built by a developer tired of typing `please act like a senior engineer` in every conversation.*